kararasenok-gd/AlwaysDefaultContextMenu/README.md

 #### For Chrome, Edge, or other Chromium-based browsers:

-1. Clone or download this repository.
+1. Clone or download this repository or [ext](https://github.com/kararasenok-gd/AlwaysDefaultContextMenu/tree/main/ext) folder.
 2. Open your browser and go to the **Extensions** page:
    - In Chrome: `chrome://extensions/`
    - In Edge: `edge://extensions/`